jeremy-mutitu/pp/README/readme.md

 PERSONAL PORTFOLIO

-This is a project of a personl portfolio webpage belonging to Jeremiah mutitu. the code can be used and changed.
+This is a project of a personl portfolio webpage belonging to Jeremiah mutitu the code can be used and changed.